borland667/tools/docs/scripts/lmstudio_claude_bridge.md

 - the bridge changes inference routing
 - Cowork's plugin system is a separate extension surface
 - both can be used together

+Important boundary:

+- We observed internal session data under `~/Library/Application Support/Claude-3p/local-agent-mode-sessions/.../cowork_plugins/`,
+  but that appears to be an implementation detail of Cowork sessions rather than a documented deployment path.
+- For reproducible setup, prefer the documented plugin paths instead:
+  - `/Library/Application Support/Claude/org-plugins/`
+  - the in-app Plugins / Connectors UI
+  - local MCP configuration from Settings -> Developer where applicable
+- On macOS, writing to `/Library/Application Support/Claude/org-plugins/`
+  usually requires administrator privileges.
+- If Cowork says your organization has not provided plugins, that usually means nothing has been deployed into the supported org-plugin path yet; it is not a bridge routing failure.

 ### Recommended official plugin repos